 Sadia Shirazi is a writer, art historian. curator and sometimes architect based in New York.
 Her reviews, essays, and interviews have appeared in Artforum, Bidoun, MoMA post, C Magazine, The Funambulist, and MRPJ in addition to exhibition catalogues.
-Shirazi has curated exhibitions internationally including welcome to what we took from is the state at the Queens Museum (2016), and 230 MB/ Exhibition Without Objects at Khoi Artists's Association in Delhi (2013).
-Her work has been shown at the 16th Venice Architecture Biennale, Performance Space New York and the Devi Art Foundation.
-Shirazi holds a MArch from Massachusetts Institute of Technology and a BA from the University of Chicago.
+Shirazi has curated exhibitions internationally including welcome to what we took from is the state at the Queens Museum (2016), and 230 MB/ Exhibition Without Objects at Khoi Artists's Association in Delhi (2013), Her work has been shown at the 16th Venice Architecture Biennale, Performance Space New York and the Devi Art Foundation, Shirazi holds a MArch from Massachusetts Institute of Technology and a BA from the University of Chicago.
 She is the Instructor for Curatorial Studies at the Whitney Museum of American Art's Independent Study Program (ISP), teaches at The New School and Cooper Union, and is a doctoral candidate in the Department of Art History and Visual Studies at Cornell University.

 Arooj Aftab is a composer, singer and sound artist.
 Her minimalist work draws from varied influences, the South Asian forms of the ghazal, khayal and qawwali, jazz, soul and electronic music.
 Aftab is also the curator of "Suave" a showcase of sound artists working with analog and modular synthesizer music.
 In 2018, she was named among NPR's 200 Greatest Songs by 21st Century Women, and The New York Time's 25 Best Classical Songs of 2018.
-Aftab has opened for Mitski at the Brooklyn Steel, has performed at MoMA's Summer Series, Brooklyn Museum's First Saturday, and Lincoln Center Out of Doors.
+Aftab has opened for Mitski at the Brooklyn Steel, has performed at MoMa's Summer Series, Brooklyn Museum's First Saturday, and Lincoln Center Out of Doors.
 She is a graduate of Berklee College of Music.

-Beverly Buchanan is noted for her exploration of Southern vernacular through her art.
+Center (US), Nest (Netherlands), ICAher art.
 Buchanan grew up in Orangeburg, SC where her father was dean of the School of Agriculture at South Carolina State College, which was the only state school for African-Americans in South Carolina.
 In 1962, Buchanan graduated from Bennett College in Greensboro, NC with a degree in medical technology.
 She attended Columbia University where she received an M.A. in Parasitology in 1968 and an M.A. in Public Health in 1969.
 In 1971, she enrolled in a class taught by Norman Lewis at the Art Students League in New York City, where Romare Bearden became her friend and mentor throughout the 1970's.
 Buchanan decided to pursue her art exclusively in 1977 and moved to Macon, GA.
 In 1980, Buchanan was awarded a Guggenheim Fellowship and a National Endowment for the Arts Fellowship (NEA).
 In 1990, she received another NEA Fellowship in sculpture.
 She was chosen as a Georgia Visual Arts honoree in 1997.
 In 2002, she received an Anonymous Was a Woman Award.
-In 2005, she was a distinguished honoree of the College Art Association Committee for Women in the Arts, Buchanan was also featured as one of 27 artists in the recent Georgia Council for the Arts publication: "Georgia Masterpieces: Selected Works from Georgia Museums" and the MOCA GA exhibition, Twenty Georgia Masters.
+In 2005, she was a distinguished honoree of the College Art Association Committee for Women in the Arts.
+Buchanan was also featured as one of 27 artists in the recent Georgia Council for the Arts publication: "Georgia Masterpieces: Selected Works from Georgia Museums" and the MOCA GA exhibition, Twenty Georgia amongst others.
+Selected honors include: Pollock-Krasner Award, MacDowell Colony, Skowhegan, Rijksakademie, Whitney ISP, Sommerakademie, Smithsonian Fellowship, MAP Fund, M-AAA Interchange Grant, and Flaherty Film Seminar Fellow.
+Campbell is a concurrent Drawing Center Open Sessions Fellow and fourth-year Tulsa Artist Fellow, who lives and works in Tulsa.
+Oklahoma.